junxit/us-congress-bills-114/metadata.md

 - 2015-01-28 — Rule provides for consideration of H.R.
 351 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit.
 Measure will be considered read.
 Bill is closed to amendments.
 - 2015-01-28 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H652)
 - 2015-01-28 — The previous question was ordered pursuant to the rule. (consideration: CR H651)
+- 2015-01-29 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.